assist-iot/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

-.. _Μanagement of services and enablers' workflow:
+.. _Management of services and enablers' workflow:

 #############################################
-Μanagement of services and enablers' workflow
+Management of services and enablers' workflow
 #############################################

 .. contents::